IBM-Bluemix-Docs/containers/cs_clusters.md

 3. Select a type of cluster plan.
 You can choose either **Free** or **Standard**.
 With a standard cluster you have access to features like multiple worker nodes for a highly available environment.

 4. Configure your cluster details.
+Complete the steps that apply to the type of cluster that you are creating.

     1. **Free and Standard**: Give your cluster a name.
-The name must start with a letter, can contain letters, numbers, and -, and must be 35 characters or fewer.
-Note that the {{site.data.keyword.IBM_notm}}-assigned Ingress subdomain is derived from the cluster name.
-The cluster name and Ingress subdomain together form the fully qualified domain name, which must be unique within a region and have 63 characters or fewer.
-To meet these requirements, the cluster name might be truncated or the subdomain might be assigned random character values.
+The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
+Note that the cluster name and the region in which the cluster is deployed form the fully qualified domain name for the Ingress subdomain.
+To ensure that the Ingress subdomain is unique within a region, the cluster name might be truncated and appended with a random value within the Ingress domain name.

-    2. **Standard**: Choose a version of Kubernetes, and select a location in which to deploy your cluster.
+    2. **Standard**: Select a location in which to deploy your cluster.
 For the best performance, select the location that is physically closest to you.
 Keep in mind that you might require legal authorization before data can be physically stored in a foreign country if you select a location that is outside your country.

+    3. **Standard**: Choose the Kubernetes API server version for the cluster master node.

-    3. **Standard**: Select a type of hardware isolation.
+    4. **Standard**: Select a type of hardware isolation.
 Virtual is billed hourly and bare metal is billed monthly.

         - **Virtual - Dedicated**: Your worker nodes are hosted on infrastructure that is devoted to your account.
 Your physical resources are completely isolated.

         - **Virtual - Shared**: Infrastructure resources, such as the hypervisor and physical hardware, are shared across you and other IBM customers, but each worker node is accessible only by you.
 Although this option is less expensive and sufficient in most cases, you might want to verify your performance and infrastructure requirements with your company policies.

         - **Bare Metal**: Billed monthly, bare metal servers are provisioned by manual interaction with IBM Cloud infrastructure (SoftLayer), and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.
-For clusters that run Kubernetes version 1.9 or later, you can also choose to enable [Trusted Compute](cs_secure.html#trusted_compute) to verify your worker nodes against tampering.
-If you don't enable trust during cluster creation but want to later, you can use the `bx cs feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
-After you enable trust, you cannot disable it later.

         Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
         {:tip}

-    4.  **Standard**: Select a type of machine and specify the number of worker nodes that you need.
+    5.  **Standard**: Select a machine type.
 The machine type defines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to the containers.
 Available bare metal and virtual machines types vary by the location in which you deploy the cluster.
-For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
-After you create your cluster, you can add different machine types by adding a new worker node to the cluster.
+For more information, see the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
+After you create your cluster, you can add different machine types by adding a node to the cluster.

+    6. **Standard**: Specify the number of worker nodes that you need in the cluster.

-    5. **Standard**: Select a public VLAN (optional) and private VLAN (required) from your IBM Cloud infrastructure (SoftLayer) account.
+    7. **Standard**: Select a public VLAN (optional) and private VLAN (required) from your IBM Cloud infrastructure (SoftLayer) account.
 Both VLANs communicate between worker nodes but the public VLAN also communicates with the IBM-managed Kubernetes master.
 You can use the same VLAN for multiple clusters.
         **Note**: If worker nodes are set up with a private VLAN only, you must configure an alternative solution for network connectivity.
 For more information, see [VLAN connection for worker nodes](cs_clusters.html#worker_vlan_connection).

-    6. By default, **Encrypt local disk** is selected.
+    8. By default, **Encrypt local disk** is selected.
 If you choose to clear the check box, then the host's Docker data is not encrypted.[Learn more about the encryption](cs_secure.html#encrypted_disks).

 4. Click **Create cluster**.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
 When the deploy is done, you can see that your cluster is ready in the **Overview** tab.
     **Note:** Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.